socialstack-core/socialstack-tools/README.md

 `socialstack i Api/HelloWorld`

 This will install the named module(s) from any repositories you have configured, as a submodule.
 You can list multiple here to install them all.
+You can also use package names:

+`socialstack i Tags`

+## Uninstalling modules

+`socialstack uninstall Api/HelloWorld`

+Remove modules (or packages) with the uninstall command.
+Like the install command, you can list multiple modules.

 ## Watching for UI changes